cometa-rocks/cometa/README.md

 > - Installation typically completes in 8 minutes.
 If you face any issues [contact us](#support)
 > - In corporate environments there are some things to know regarding Internet access as well as SSO provider setup.

-*Check our [Deployment guide](https://github.com/cometa-rocks/cometa_documentation/blob/main/docs/admin/deployment.md) for manual installation.*
+*Check our [Deployment guide](https://github.com/cometa-rocks/cometa_documentation/blob/main/docs/admin/deployment.md) for manual installation steps and corporate environments requirements.*

 ## Co.Meta Editions